-Council is transforming its 32-hectare former waste facility site at Claremont Meadows into a landmark sport and recreation destination.
+Council has transformed its 32-hectare former waste facility site at Claremont Meadows into a landmark sport and recreation destination.

-Once complete, Gipps Street Recreation Precinct will incorporate both active and passive sport and recreational space, including:
+Gipps Street Recreation Precinct incorporates both active and passive sport and recreational space, including:

 • floodlit grass sports fields of various sizes to suit multiple sports